Copper Fox Condominiums are located directly across from Cape Cod Bay in the town's East End gallery district.

 The house was originally built in 1856 as the private residence of Mr. William Bangs (the street on the eastern edge of the property was named after him).
 It's a stunning example of the Federal Colonial style which was quite popular among the rich sea captains of the day.
 Directly across the street from the bay and standing a full four stories, it has an impressive view of Provincetown harbor and authentic charm.

 The home was in the Bangs/Engels family until the passing of Ruth Engles in 1993.
 The house was purchased by John Gagliardi.
 He renovated the house and opened Copper Fox Guest House, which he ran until 2005.
 The house was then purchased by Jacquelyn Abromitis and Kathleen Ulisse.
 They converted it to 3 condominiums in 2005.
-They still reside at the house.
 John Gagliardi now owns and operates The Foxberry Inn.